 Mother pleads for a transplant: "She is a 10-year-old girl with a strong will to live."

 Mari Albares is seeking help on Facebook for her 10-year-old daughter with severe liver failure in Las Tunas.
-Doctors say only a transplant can save her.
+Doctors say that only a transplant can save her.

 Girl and motherPhoto © Facebook